Skip to content

 1. Declare package metadata in the [project] section of jac.toml.

-2. Build a wheel with jac bundle -- it lands in dist/.
+2. Build a wheel with jac build --as wheel -- it lands in dist/.

 3. Upload the wheel to PyPI with twine (upload is intentionally out of scope for jac).